lorithai/dumbjuice/README.md

 ## Starting a program
 Simply double click the generated <program_name> shortcut, either on the Desktop or in the /DumbJuice/programs/<program_name> folder

-## Instructions
-in your python app folder create a dumbjuice.conf if you are using any libraries and modules that require installing by pip, include that in a requirements.txt file as well

-`
-import dumbjuice as dj
-dj.build("appfolder")
-`